ljmatan/obfuscator/README.md

   - A single `merged.dart` combining code units where applicable.
   - A generated `pubspec.yaml` inferred from source imports/metadata.

-- Support exclusion of items from obfuscation via annotation identifiers passed on the CLI (`--pub`).
+- Support exclusion of items from obfuscation via annotation or object identifiers passed on the CLI (`--pub`).
 - Intended workflow: obfuscate a codebase and share the obfuscated copy as a “private package”.

 ---